Dealing with Debt: A Consumer's Guide

 If none of the above methods solves your debt problem, you may choose to declare bankruptcy.
 Bankruptcy should be a last resort if you cannot meet your financial obligations through affordable payments over a specific period of time.

 Bankruptcy is a legal process performed under the Bankruptcy and Insolvency Act.
-Because of your inability to pay your debts, you assign all of your assets, except those exempt by law, to a licensed trustee in bankruptcy.
-This process relieves you of most debts, and legal proceedings against you by creditors should stop.top of page
+Because of your inability to pay your debts, you assign all of your assets, except those exempt by law, to an LIT.
+This process relieves you of most debts, and legal proceedings against you by creditors should stop.

 What you Should know